Classification: Antineoplastic Antibiotic

 Bleomycin can also be used as a "sclerosing" agent to treat pleural effusions.
 In this case, it causes scarring of the pleural space to prevent the effusion (fluid) from reaccumulating.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of bleomycin.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Bleomycin may cause serious lung problems.
 The risk may be higher in the elderly or those who received high doses, but lung complications have occurred in young patients and with low doses.
 There is a lifetime maximum dose of this medication due to the potential for lung problems, which can include pneumonitis (inflammation of lung tissue) and pulmonary fibrosis (scarring and stiffening of the lung tissue).
 These problems can develop months to several years after treatment is completed.
 You may have breathing tests (pulmonary function tests) prior to starting bleomycin.
 Notify your healthcare provider if you develop shortness of breath, cough, wheezing or difficulty breathing.

 If you are considering any surgical procedure, inform your healthcare team that you have received bleomycin, as there is a greater risk for developing pulmonary toxicity in association with oxygen given during surgery.

 It is strongly recommended that you do not smoke if you have received bleomycin, as this increases the risk of lung complications.
 You should report any shortness of breath, difficulty breathing, cough or wheezing to your care provider.
 Lung complications can occur several years after treatment with bleomycin, so you should be sure all of your care providers know you received this medication and have any new lung symptoms evaluated.
 Of note, patients who have received this medication are recommended to have clearance by a dive medicine specialist prior to scuba diving.